 Alas, due to the climate of fear and distrust, some of these victims were suspected to be perpetrators before their names were formally cleared.
 For instance, Rahma Salie was on board American Flight 11 along with her husband when it crashed into WTC; she was seven months pregnant.
 Afterwards, authorities investigated her as a possible terrorist accomplice and placed members of her family on a no-fly list which almost prevented them from attending her memorial service.

-Despite these sacrifices, Islam and Muslims have continued to stay in the limelight ever since 9/11in the past 10 years.
+Despite these sacrifices, Islam and Muslims have continued to stay in the limelight ever since 9/11 in the past 12 years.
 This constant scrutiny has transformed many Muslims into activists, while others decide to lay low.
 Even as some Muslim women have stopped wearing hijab so that they wouldn’t suffer by association, many others willfully adhere to it.
 Increasingly, men and women choose to be openly identified as Muslim and seek opportunities to show that Islam is not oppressive or extremist.
 [Read an article about this]

-During the past decade, many mosques have facilitated interfaith dialogue and encouraged participation in organizations which serve the larger community.
+During the past decade or so, many mosques have facilitated interfaith dialogue and encouraged participation in organizations which serve the larger community.
 In this way, 9/11 has enabled Muslims to evolve from a people concerned with their own problems to a group which is increasingly contributing to local social causes and faith-related discourse.
 In the end, Muslims in the United States have managed to hold their heads high through it all, celebrating their unique identity as Muslim Americans and maturing as a faith-based community.

 A Time to Remember

-On the tenth anniversary of 9/11, we must remember that people of all religions, ethnicities, and races died side-by-side on that tragic day.
+On this anniversary of 9/11, we must remember that people of all religions, ethnicities, and races died side-by-side on that tragic day.
 The perpetrators of this heinous event, though they professed to be Muslim, were driven by their own warped agendas that have nothing to do with the purity of Islam.